How to Buy Carnival Stock in 2021

-Prior to 2020, Carnival Corporation & plc was a consistently profitable company.
-The pandemic-related lockdowns and travel restrictions from last year devastated the company's business.
+Prior to 2020, Carnival Corporation & PLC was a consistently profitable company.
+The pandemic-related lockdowns and travel restrictions negatively impacted the company's business.
 However, given its leading position on the market, it may be one of the main firms to recover.

-The platform best for trading Carnival stock should offer a wide range of technical analysis tools to have a comprehensive picture of its stock price movements.
+The platform best for trading Carnival stock should offer a wide range of technical analysis tools to picture its stock price movements.
 This may depend on your knowledge and analysis abilities.

 Carnival is listed on the New York Stock Exchange (NYSE) and London Stock Exchange (LSE).